Support Dolphin Research and Conservation

 • Generously named by Noble Energy in honor of Ted Romig.

-• Ted is the calf of Terry Lynn (#88)!
-They have always been spotted together in the ship channel!
-They love to visit a place the researchers have termed the “bus stop”, a popular spot on the ship channel where dolphins appear to hang out waiting for ships so they can bow ride.
+• Ted (#89) is the calf of Terry Lynn (#88)!
+They were always spotted together in the ship channel, at a place the researchers have termed the "bus stop", a popular spot on the ship channel where dolphins appear to hang out waiting for ships so they can bow ride.
+Ted was first seen without his mom in 2019, and they have been sighted separately ever since, indicating that Ted became an independent juvenile in 2019.

 Tide